trevashworth/ecommerce-test/README.md

   - "Checkout" button clears the cart in Redux and sessionStorage.
   - Users receive a visual confirmation that their cart has been cleared.

+- **CI/CD Implementation**
+  - Continuous Integration:  Every push and pull request triggers automated tests and linting to ensure code quality and reliability.
+  - Continuous Deployment: Successful builds are automatically deployed to Vercel -

 ---

 ---